Full House! Q and A With Austin Real Estate Agent, Heather Hudson

 After a 10-year stint at a manufacturing firm in charge of advertising and marketing efforts I became a stay-at-home mom of two daughters.
 I had a few life changes and decided to get my real estate license in 2013.

 I think my love of architecture and construction makes me a bit unique because I have a little more background and experience in remodeling and new construction.
-I love traveling, wake surfing on Lake Austin and my job!
+I love traveling, wake surfing with my girls on Lake Austin and my job!

 The property on Mount Bonnell is simply gorgeous, what do you feel is its main selling point?

 If you google top 10 attractions in Austin, Texas you are bound to find “hike up the steps of Mount Bonnell” on the list.
-This is because Mount Bonnell is the highest point in Austin.
+This is because Mount Bonnell is the highest point in Austin and boasts some of the most spectacular views from it’s unique vantage point.
 This amazing property is one of only 16 homes that lie on the slopes of Mount Bonnell facing west overlooking Lake Austin and Westlake Hills.

 From this home you can see north past the Pennybacker Bridge and south to Tom Miller Dam.
 You can even see downtown Austin from the property.
 The views are simply breathtaking and magical and with the pool on the front of the home inside a bricked courtyard you have outdoor entertaining on both sides of the home.